Random Perturbations of Matrix Polynomials: Abstract

 \section{Abstract}

 A sum of a large-dimensional random matrix polynomial and a fixed low-rank matrix polynomial is considered.
 The main assumption is that the resolvent of the random polynomial converges to some deterministic limit.
 A formula for the limit of the resolvent of the sum is derived and the eigenvalues are localised.
-Three instances are considered: a low-rank matrix perturbed by the Wigner matrix, a product $HX$ of a fixed diagonal matrix $H$ and the Wigner matrix $X$ and a special matrix polynomial.
+Four instances are considered: a low-rank matrix perturbed by the Wigner matrix, a product $HX$ of a fixed diagonal matrix $H$ and the Wigner matrix $X$ and two special matrix polynomials of higher degree.
 The results are illustrated with various examples and numerical simulations.

 \subjclass[2000]{Primary 15A18, Secondary 15B52, 47A56} \keywords{Matrix polynomial, eigenvalue, random matrix, limit distribution of eigenvalues.}